tzler/server_side_psych/experiment_setup/integration_demo/README.md

-# `integration example`
+## Integrating server side tools with a demo experiment

+This folder contains scripts and illustrate how to adapt your own experiments to utilize the server side functions contained in this repository.

-In order to integrate the server side functionality we've developed into your own experiments, there are several lines of code that need to be added to your current scripts.
-All of these details are below using a [demo experiment](https://www.jspsych.org/tutorials/rt-task/) implimented in **`jsPsych`**.
+There are only several lines of code that need to be added to your current scripts.
+All of these details below use a [demo reaction time experiment](https://www.jspsych.org/tutorials/rt-task/) implimented in **`jsPsych`**.
+For clarity, we've factored out the javascript from the html.

 First, let's clone the jsPsych repository: